-- · Current dividend yield;
+- Current dividend yield;

 - Historical dividend growth rates;

-- · Free cash flow balances; and
+- Free cash flow balances; and

 - 1 year, 3 year and 5 year total return performance history.

 For the common stock portion of the portfolio, the Sponsor sought to select stocks of individual companies involved in industries the Sponsor believes are best positioned to achieve the Trust's investment objective over the life of the Trust.
-For this particular Trust, the Sponsor focused primarily on companies involved in aspects of the financials and health care sectors.
+For this particular Trust, the Sponsor focused primarily on companies involved in aspects of the consumer discretionary, energy, industrials, information technology and materials sectors.
 As part of the Trust's strategy of dynamic Securities selection, future series of the Trust, if any, may not be comprised of stocks of companies in these same sectors.